twolodzko/twolodzko.github.io/_posts/2022-06-05-pipelines.md

 (f \circ g)(x) = f(g(x))
 $$

-The same way, functions in programming can be composed into pipelines.
+In the same way, functions in programming can be composed into pipelines.

 ## Unix pipes